 At their core, both art and science are about discovery.
 Because our goal is to help our students discover their own unique talents and personal passions, the arts and sciences are presented as a dual lens through which students view their learning and their experiences.
 Students apply core knowledge, scientific concepts, and knowledge and skills they develop in their pathway programs, to real-world problems and issues.

 Inspire’s curriculum is designed to equip students with the knowledge and skills they need for success in college and careers.
 In addition to a comprehensive range of UC-approved courses in all academic areas, Inspire students explore their interests through academic electives such as Creative Writing, Humanities Cafe, or Biotechnical Engineering and Anatomy.
 Honors and Advanced Placement (AP) courses are offered in a number of curricular areas.
-Inspire students are encouraged to concurrently enroll in college courses at California State University Chico or
+Inspire students are encouraged to concurrently enroll in college courses at California State University, Chico or Butte College.

 Blending Personalization With Rigor: Our Approach